May 17, 2019

-Fort Ticonderoga hosts the Tenth Annual History Conference for Educators on Friday, May 18, 2018, from 9:00 a.m. to 3:30 p.m in the Mars Education Center.
-This day-long conference focuses on comparisons between the French & Indian War (1754-1763), known globally as The Seven Years' War, and the First World War (1914-1918) and features presentations by classroom teachers, museum educators, and archivists.
+Fort Ticonderoga hosts the Eleventh Annual History Conference for Educators on Friday, May 17, 2019, from 8:45 a.m. to 3:30 p.m. in the Mars Education Center.
+This day-long conference for educators this year focuses on civilian and military unrest throughout American history in the morning sessions.
+Afternoon sessions explore women’s history topics.
+Presentations are by classroom teachers, museum staff, and archivists

-The conference takes place on the Friday preceding Fort Ticonderoga’s Twenty-Third Annual War College of the Seven Years’ War, a weekend-long seminar focused on the French & Indian War (1754-1763).
+The conference takes place on the Friday preceding Fort Ticonderoga’s Twenty-Fourth Annual War College of the Seven Years’ War, a weekend-long seminar focused on the French & Indian War (1754-1763).
 Educators attending both the Conference and the War College receive a discount on conference registration.

 The conference registration fee of $45 ($35 for educators also attending the War College) includes a boxed lunch.